VincentFaust/willowsspoon/README.md

 3. Navigate to "Data Sources" and input your snowflake credentials, which should be in the admin section of your snowflake account.

 4. Once you're able to connect, that's it!
-You can start builing charts with sql!
+You can start visualizing the queries you made with DBT!

+## What A Workflow Might Look Like
+1. During development you're testing in your development database on a separate branch.
+By default it's set to dev, but under the hood, anytime you run `dbt run`, it translates to `dbt run --target dev`.

+2. If the data looks as you'd expect, run `sqlfluff lint transformation/<your_project_name> and fix any errors.

+3. Now we're ready to build our CI pipeline.
+On your development branch, push everything up to github and run `dbt run --target ci`.

+4. If all the checks pass, merge the branch.

+5. Push up the latest version of your code to AWS ECR.

 # What To Do As Your Business Grows